 In countries where basic life support is taught in schools, survival rates from sudden cardiac arrest are significantly (two to three times) higher than those where they aren’t taught.
 With 80% of cardiac arrests occurring in the home in the UK, your students could be the difference between life and death for someone they care about.

-- At key stages 3 and 4 for the Northern Ireland Curriculum the links with the concept of personal health are strong: “develop preventative strategies in relation to accidents in the home, school and on the road, for example knowing what to do in the event of cuts, burns, fire and emergency first aid etc.” From the 2022/23 academic year all pupils in Northern Ireland aged 11-14 should be provided with CPR training as part of the school curriculum.
+• At key stages 3 and 4 for the Northern Ireland Curriculum the links with the concept of personal health are strong: “develop preventative strategies in relation to accidents in the home, school and on the road, for example knowing what to do in the event of cuts, burns, fire and emergency first aid etc.” From the 2022/23 academic year all pupils in Northern Ireland aged 11-14 should be provided with CPR training as part of the school curriculum.

 Here’s how you can give pupils the skills to try to save a life if they witness someone collapse and stop breathing normally:

 A short animation featuring cartoon character Defib Dani, who walks you through the simple steps to using a defibrillator, giving people the confidence to use a defibrillator during a cardiac arrest.

 We have also created template letters you can send to students’ parents / guardians in advance of you teaching this sensitive subject.
 All you need to do is tailor the template for the lesson option you will be using.

 A Basic Life Support Skills Checklist can also be used to support evaluation of student learning.

 As the kitemark organisation in resuscitation, and the standard-setter in CPR teacher training, RCUK works with key partners to ensure that teachers can give pupils the skills they need to save a life.